 Where an employer stipulates a probationary period for new employees must it wait until the end of this period before dismissing an unsatisfactory probationer?

-If the probationer turns out to be unsatisfactory during the probationary period, the employer can take the necessary steps to dismiss him or her without waiting for the probationary period to come to an end.
+If the probationer turns out to be unsatisfactory during the probationary period, the employer can take the necessary steps to dismiss them without waiting for the probationary period to come to an end.
 The employer should ensure that it follows any applicable contractual disciplinary procedure prior to the dismissal.
 It must give the required period of contractual or statutory notice, whichever is the greater.